mennthor/tdepps/docs/index.rst

 Documentation for tdepps package
 ================================

-Pure python package to do time dependent point source analysis.
+Python package with small C++ pybind11 backend to do time dependent point source analysis.

 .. toctree::
    :maxdepth: 2